jbisbee1/DS1000_F2024/README.md

 *[Back to ToC](#table-of-contents)*

 ## Office Hours
-* Prof. Bisbee: T & Th from 3PM-4PM in Commons #353
+* Prof. Bisbee: T & Th from 11AM-12PM in Commons #348
-* TA Brych: Tues from 10AM-12PM on Zoom
+* TA Brych: TBD
 * TA Fang: TBD
-* TA Gupta: Mon from 4PM-6PM on Zoom
+* TA Gupta: TBD
-* TA Manda Li: Wed from 3PM-5PM on Zoom
+* TA Manda Li: TBD
 * TA Qifan Lin: TBD
-* TA Quagliata: Mon from 1PM-3PM on Zoom
+* TA Quagliata: TBD
-* TA Sivakumar: Mon from 10AM-12PM on Zoom
+* TA Sivakumar: TBD
-* TA Zha: Tues from 4PM-6PM on Zoom
+* TA Zha: TBD

-All these can also be found on the [Campuswire calendar](https://campuswire.com/c/G07163719/feed), along with the Zoom links for those hosting their office hours remotely.
+All these can also be found on the [Campuswire calendar](https://campuswire.com/p/GB59CA361/feed), along with the Zoom links for those hosting their office hours remotely.

 *[Back to ToC](#table-of-contents)*